-During the first and second afternoon activity periods, campers in the English Language, Creative Arts, Adventure & Activity and Football programmes join together and choose from a wide selection of activities.
+During the first and second afternoon activity periods, campers in the English Language, Creative Arts, Adventure and Football programmes join together and choose from a wide selection of activities.
 In all other programmes - Basketball, Performing Arts, Riding, Golf and Leadership, campers remain in their speciality camp during the first of the two afternoon sessions.
-Then they join the rest of the camp, choosing their activity from the exciting range available for the remaining session of the afternoon (see below).
+Then these programmes join the rest of the camp, choosing their activity from the exciting range available for the remaining session of the afternoon (see below).

-The Junior Adventurers Camp days are individually organised just for 7 to 9 year-olds.
+The Junior Adventure Camp days are individually organised – specially designed just for 7 to 9 year-olds.

 All the activities are organised and supervised (at an average ratio of 1:6) by a carefully selected group of dedicated, experienced counsellors who are fun, friendly, caring and there to ensure that every camper has a great time.

-Team Big Night – Fast moving competitive games, sports and fun team competitions
+Team BIG DAY - Fast moving competitive games, sports and fun team competitions

-International Night - campers are divided into country groups and work together to prepare and serve traditional dishes to the whole camp.
-Afterwards each group presents a sketch, act, song or dance, typical of their country as part of a colourful and fun all-camp spectacular show.
+International Night - Campers are divided into country groups and work together to prepare and serve traditional dishes from their country to the whole camp.
+Afterwards each group presents a sketch, act, song or dance, typical of their country as part of a colourful and fun all-camp spectacular show

-Last Night Prom Party And Award Presentation - with the presentation of camper-awards followed by a farewell disco-style Prom.
+Last night Awards Night & Farewell Prom Party Disco - with the presentation of camper-awards followed by a farewell disco-style Prom.

 Excursions and visits are an important part of the VILLAGE CAMPS mission of "Education Through Recreation™."